 - Positive Reinforcement – This tactic works for training every dog and a Shorkie is no different.
 If your pup responds well and does as it is instructed then reward them with a treat.
 Each time they repeat this action you should reward them with treats in the form of tasty snacks or new toys.
 You could even combine this with a clicker if you want to increase the chances of good results.
 Strict or aggressive teaching methods should never be used as Shorkies (as well as every other dog) won’t respond well to this method and it will likely deter them from following instructions in the future.
 A happy dog that is treated with respect (and dog treats!) will want to learn and please its owner.

 The Shorkie has fairly straightforward eating habits and doesn’t require much food to fuel them during their day.
 Generally speaking, Shorkies require 40 calories per pound of bodyweight.
 For the average Shorkie, this is around 200 to 300 calories per day but, of course, it can vary from dog to dog.
 For example, a Yorkie Tzu weighing 10lbs would require roughly 400 calories per day.
 For the first 6 to 8 months of their life, they should be fed 3 or 4 times per day, reducing this to only twice per day when they reach adulthood.
-Their food can be dry, wet, raw or dehydrated, so long as they food is high quality and has animal-based protein and is fortified with healthy nutrients and vitamins.
+Their food can be dry, wet, raw or dehydrated, so long as the food is high quality and has animal-based protein and is fortified with healthy nutrients and vitamins.
 While most types of food are suitable for the Shorkie, it’s recommended that at least some of the food they eat is dry to help prevent the many oral issues they are at risk from.
+For more options, check out our detailed review of the best dog food for Yorkies.

 Since the breed is small and doesn’t require much exercise, you should monitor their weight carefully as obesity is common among small dog breeds.
 If you notice your Shorkie gaining a few pounds, their food might have too many calories, they might be getting too much food, not enough exercise or a combination of these factors.
 Try making little changes to their diet and increasing exercise to even out the problem.
 However, if you have concerns then it’s always best to seek professional medical advice from a vet.